A Healthy Chip Butty With French Fries, Marmite, and Protein

-I loved chip butties when I was a child, and I still do.
+I loved chip butties when I was a child and I still do.
 As an adult I make a healthier version that is more nutritionally balanced than the traditional chip butty but is still tasty.
-My version contains whole grains to provide insoluble fibre and is lower in total fat than a usual butty.
-In addition, the fat that is present is healthier.
+My version contains whole grains to provide insoluble fibre and is lower in fat than a usual butty.
 I add protein to the sandwich to increase its nutritional value.
 Eating this chip sandwich with a dark green salad provides a complete meal.

 Ingredients for a Healthier Chip Butty